mia-care/documentation/docs/p4samd/handbook/document-engine.md

 P4SaMD provides a default set of templates to help you start with a IEC 62304-compliant framework.
 For enabled users, it is always possible customize and manage templates:
 - **Creating** new templates to extend the default template set
+- **Duplicating** an existing template to use it as a starting point for a new one
 - **Editing** a template, to align the structure to your company QMS and the deliverables required for your product.
 - **Publishing** a template to make it visible in the System Version Dashboard and ready for the documentation download
 - **Deleting** the templates when no more needed (the records would be archived in P4SaMD database, but not available to users)